albertogd/aap_tools/docs/hardening/hardening_ssh_connections_hosts.md

 Many companies create only one service account per service.
 In this AAP scenario, only one Service Account is created to be used by AAP to connect to all the managed hosts.
 However, if for any reason this service account is compromised, the attacker could access any managed host.

-We’ll apply again the security layer concept: we’ll create different service accounts.
+We apply again the security layer concept: we create different service accounts.
 And at this point, there is not a common approach: you should check what’s the best based on infrastructure architecture.
-Some of the strategies for creating different service account are:
+Some of the strategies for creating different service accounts are:

 * `Location/datacenter` -> create one service account per datacenter
 * `Organization/Domain` -> create one service account per organization/domain